ozlemdurmazincel/ozlemdurmazincel.github.io/_pages/about.md

 News and Announcements
 ======================
-- I'll be speaking at the Science Track of the [National Autonomous Systems Congress](https://www.edih-nn.com/events/national-congress-autonomous-systems-2025-with-keynote-by-aaron-saunders-cto-boston-dynamics/) 2025 in the Netherlands
+- On April 2, I'll be speaking at the Science Track of the [National Autonomous Systems Congress](https://www.edih-nn.com/events/national-congress-autonomous-systems-2025-with-keynote-by-aaron-saunders-cto-boston-dynamics/) 2025 in the Netherlands
+- (March 17, 2025) I participated in the committee of Lin Zhou's PhD thesis defence at Hasso Plattner Institute (University of Potsdam): "Personalized Mobile Gait Analysis: Towards Wearable-Based Rehabilitation in Daily Life"
 - (February 2025) Gergana Georgieva successfully defended her [MSc thesis](https://purl.utwente.nl/essays/105229): "Leveraging Earable Sensors for Lightweight Gait-Based User Recognition"
 - (January 2025) Yixiang Lu successfully defended his [MSc thesis](https://purl.utwente.nl/essays/105044): "Resource-Efficient Deep Learning For Mobile Activity Recognition On Edge Devices"
 - We're seeking a talented PhD candidate to join our Pervasive Systems research group at the University of Twente to work on multimodal information fusion in dynamic environments, application deadline: January 5, [Link](https://utwentecareers.nl/en/vacancies/1953/phd-position-on-multimodal-information-fusion-in-dynamic-environments/)
 - (November 2024) Invited to serve on the TPC of SenSys 2025
 - (November 2024) Starting to serve as an Associate Editor of the Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies [PACM IMWUT](https://dl.acm.org/journal/imwut).
 - (September 2024) I delivered a keynote speech entitled "Beyond the Basics: Enhancing Lightweight Models for Resource-efficient Human Activity Recognition" at the 9th International Workshop on Sensor-Based Activity Recognition and Artificial Intelligence ([IWOAR](https://iwoar.org/2024/)) held at HPI in Potsdam.
 - (August 2024) Sümeyye Ağaç successfully defended her PhD dissertation, "Enhancing Lightweight Models for Efficient Sensor-based Human Activity Recognition."
+- (June, 2024) I participated in the committee of Seyed Keyarash Ghiasi's PhD thesis defence at TUDelft: "Passive Visible Light Communications"
 - (June, 2024) Berrenur Saylam successfully defended her PhD dissertation, "Machine Learning for Well-being Assessment: Exploring Digital Biomarkers".
 - (February 29, 2024) I participated as an opponent in the committee of Nikita Sharma's PhD thesis defence at the University of Twente: "Sensing the Care:: Advancing Unobtrusive Sensing Solutions To Support Informal Caregivers Of Older Adults With Cognitive Impairment"
 - (January, 2024) I joined the Editorial Board of [IEEE Internet Computing](https://www.computer.org/csdl/magazine/ic) as an Associate Editor.